1EnK/quil-manager/README.md

     ```

  3. **Modify the .config.yml file**

     After running the node for the first time, the config.yml file will be generated.
 This option will modify the `listenGrpcMultiaddr` and `statsMultiaddr` settings in the config.yml file to enable the GRPC.

  4. **Install qclient and grpcurl**

     Install qclient and grpcurl for the Quilibrium Node.

  5. **Start the Quilibrium Node**

     Start the Quilibrium Node service.

  6. **Stop the Quilibrium Node**

     Stop the Quilibrium Node service.

  7. **View the Quilibrium Node logs**

     Display real-time logs of the Quilibrium Node.
 Press `Ctrl + C` to exit the log.

  8. **View the Quilibrium Node status(GRPC)**

     Display the status of the Quilibrium Node using GRPC.
 Install the `grpcurl` and modify the config.yml file before using this option.

  9. **Sync the Quilibrium Node**

     Replace the `store` folder with the latest snapshot and create a backup of the current `store` folder.

  10. **Backup the Quilibrium Node**

     Create a backup of the `config.yml` and `keys.yml`.
 A scp command will be generated for you to copy the backup file to your local machine.

  11. **Update the Quilibrium Node**

     Update the Quilibrium Node to the latest version.

+ 12. **Limit the CPU usage**

+    Enter `0-100` to limit the CPU usage of the Quilibrium Node to certain percentage.
+VPS providers may suspend the server if the CPU usage is too high.

 ## Node performance evaluation
  As of version 1.4.18, real-time rewards are not available.
 Instead, the contribution to the network is evaluated based on how quickly a node can sync, which is measured by the frame rate. **Faster frame rates indicate higher performance and contribution to the network**.